 The health insurance rep insisted that my son had never been covered and it was just a health insurance for married couple policy and it wouldn’t cover my son.
 I asked him as politely as I could why was it then that they had issued him an ID card for 2017, as well as covered past doctor visits, such as his most recent visit to the dentist a month ago.
+He had to have some gum disease treatment which can be quite costly if you don’t have insurance.
+I just wanted to know why he wasn’t covered.
 No one could answer that question.
 At the end of an hour, I was told that I would have to file some kind of “grievance” or “resolution” something or other but that it would take as long as 30 days for the government to get the insurance company to do anything.

 I hung up and fought the urge to cry in the waiting room.
 I could feel my pulse in my temples and neck, my heart was hammering away in my chest.
 I told the lady at the front desk to go ahead and charge me the full amount because my son needed to be seen regardless. $119 later, I had a diagnosis and a GoodRX discount card, thanks to the kind folks at MedExpress.